rsperl/docker-example/README.md

 * ```make shell ENV=[env]``` - run an ephemeral, interactive image using the environment [env]

 The targets run and shell will both look for a file named [env].env.sh and mount it as /env.sh.
 For instance, if you specify ENV=dev, there should be a file named dev.env.sh in the project's root directory.
 The shell target will also mount the src directory on /src.

+## What's the Catch?

+* Logging - best to send to syslog and collect from there
+* Monitoring - docker api is good, but google's cadvisor is probably be better
+* Resiliency and scaling - requires a management layer like kubernetes or mesos
+* Config management - requires etcd, consul, vault, etc.